 use your noggin — by protecting it

 Wearing a Department of Transportation-certified helmet is easily one of the most important steps you can take when riding.
-Motorcycle helmets can prevent 37 percent of fatal injuries in drivers.
+Motorcycle helmets can prevent 37 percent of fatal injuries in riders.

 Motorcycle helmet laws